awostenberg/bug-free-train/docs/adr/adr-003-why-not-open-protocol.md

   - b) within 4-5s at 99% confidence

-*objection 4:* message retention on on relay might be short
+*objection 4:* message retention on relay might be too short